The British Council Logical Reasoning Test

 - Situational judgement test

-About The British Council Logical Reasoning Tests
+The British Council Logical Test

 The British Council is an international organisation specialising in providing services relating to the English Language, Arts, Education and Society.